6.2 Quantify costs and effectiveness of stormwater best management practices

 A baffle box captures debris carried into storm drains by stormwater runoff.
 Source: Sarasota County Government

-• Canopy trees and green roofs can intercept rainfall before it hits the ground.
+• Canopy trees and green roofs that intercept rainfall before it reaches the ground

-• Vegetative buffers and littoral zones around shorelines, ponds, and waterways can filter pollutants and litter from runoff before it enters a water body.
+• Vegetative buffers and shoreline littoral zones that filter runoff before it enters waterbodies

-• Rain gardens, vegetated swales, and recessed tree islands can capture runoff and allow it to evaporate, percolate into the ground, or be used by vegetation.
+• Rain gardens, vegetated swales, and recessed tree islands that slow and absorb runoff

 A multi-function stormwater park in Indian River County built to process stormwater, prevent flooding, create wildlife habitat, and provide recreation.
 Source: Indian River County Government